mattamx/DataScience_quick_guides/SQL/BigQuery.md

 ```

 ### Working with big datasets
-To begin,you can estimate the size of any query before running it.
+To begin, you can estimate the size of any query before running it.
 Here is an example using the (*very large!*) Hacker News dataset.
 To see how much data a query will scan, we create a `QueryJobConfig` object and set the `dry_run` parameter to True.
 ```python
 # Query to get the score column from every row where the type column has value "job"
 query = """